shirshak55/Bee-Connect/README.md

 * Ability to Upload Videos
 * Adding emoticons support.
 * Ability to send weekly mails
-* Support to latest version of rails. (at the time or writing Rails 5.1)
 * Ability to create various form by admin like contact form etc.
 * Fully test with chrome headless browser and 90% code coverage
 * Advertisement support